Limoncello: the Original Recipe from Sorrento

-The Limoncello is a liqueur made with just a few simple ingredients: lemon peels, alcohol, water and sugar.
-Traditionally, it is made with lemons of the Femminiello Sorrentino variety, also known as the oval lemon of Sorrento IGP, a variety characterized by a particularly fragrant peel rich in essential oils.
+Limoncello is a liqueur made with few and simple ingredients: lemon peels, alcohol, water, and sugar.
+Traditionally, it is prepared with lemons of the Femminiello Sorrentino variety, also known as Sorrento Oval Lemon IGP, a variety characterized by a particularly fragrant peel rich in essential oils.

-The peel is infused in 190-proof alcohol for several days, allowing the oils to be released.
-Then, the infused alcohol is mixed with a sugar and water syrup, resulting in the sweet and fragrant limoncello we know.
+The peel is infused in 95° alcohol for several days, allowing the oils to be released.
+Subsequently, the infused alcohol is mixed with a sugar and water syrup, thus obtaining the sweet and fragrant limoncello we know.

-Besides drinking it as a digestif after lunch, limoncello can also be used in cooking to flavor desserts, ice creams, and other recipes.
-For example, I add it to pastiera and also to the dough of Carnival chiacchiere and struffoli to add a citrusy touch.
+Besides drinking it as a digestif after lunch, limoncello can be used in cooking to flavor desserts, ice creams, and other recipes.
+For example, I add it to pastiera but also to the dough of Carnival chiacchiere and struffoli to add a citrus touch.

 .

-If you like lemon recipes then you can also check out
+If you like lemon recipes, then you can also check

 • Cost: Medium